girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Binary Search/BinarySearchApplication.md

 # Binary Search Application

 ## Linear Search

+### Explanation
+In this the iterator visit one by one to each element of the array to search the element to be seached , so the complexity in Worst case is O(n) where n is the size of array
 The most simple way to search is linear search , as
 ```c++
 //c++